One-Time Special Circumstance Funding

 Temporary Loans

-Temporary loans have a $25 fee when issued and a limited interest rate that accrues only if the student’s pending aid does not get released within 30-60 days (depending on the terms selected at the time the loan is issued).
+Temporary loans have a $25 fee when issued and a limited interest rate that accrues only if the student’s pending aid is not released within 30-60 days (depending on the terms selected at the time the loan is issued).
+Contact a member of our AskAid team to request more information.